DuyAnh1209/Chickenchill/README TEAM MINH.md

 <!-- MOTIVATION -->
 ## Motivation
 We are working with this game as our project lab of Object Oriented Programming is a 4-credit course.
-During our investigation into how to create 2D games with Java, we remembered the Chicken Invaders game which was popular in our childhood.
+During our investigation into how to create 2D games with Java, we remembered the Monsters Inc game which was popular in our childhood.
 <p align="justify">

 </p>